fugitivelabs/yote/README.md

 logger.error("error message");
 ```

-each will log to the console normally on dev. when env="production", though, any messages labeled "info" or "error" will also log to the file stored in "/logs/all-logs.log". you may need to create this folder yourself, as with the /ssl folder. in addition, info about each http request the express receives will log into this file.
+each will log to the console normally on dev. when env="production", though, any messages labeled "info" or "error" will also log to the file stored in "/logs/all-logs.log". you may need to create this folder yourself, as with the /ssl folder. in addition, info about each http request express receives will log into this file.

-using the regular "console.log" is perfectly fine for debugging stuff. anything that we might want to keep track of use "logger.info".
+using the regular "console.log" is perfectly fine for debugging stuff. for anything that we might want to keep track of, use "logger.info".